IPhone 4: Antenna

-Shortly after the iPhone 4 was launched, some consumers reported that signal strength of the phone was reduced when touching the lower left edge of the phone, bridging one of the two locations which separates the two antennas, resulting in dropped calls in some areas with lower signal reception.
+Shortly after the iPhone 4 was launched, some users reported that signal strength of the phone was reduced when touching the lower left edge of the phone, bridging one of the two locations that separates the two antennas, resulting in dropped calls in some areas with lower signal reception.
 In response, Apple issued a statement advising that customers should "avoid gripping [the phone] in the lower left corner" when making or receiving a call.
 Internally, senior antenna expert Ruben Caballero raised concerns to CEO Steve Jobs that the antenna design could lead to dropped calls.

 As a consequence of this problem, it was reported on July 2, 2010 that several iPhone 4 users were planning on suing Apple and AT&T for fraud by concealment, negligence, intentional misrepresentation and defective design.
 The legal challenge was started by a law firm, who set up a website to recruit disenchanted iPhone 4 buyers for a lawsuit against Apple.
 Later that day, Apple issued another statement stating that it had discovered the cause of the "dramatic drop in bars".

 Apple explained how the formula it used to calculate the number of bars to display was "totally wrong".
 Apple promised to correct the issue and release a software update within a few weeks that would address the "mistake", which had been present since the original iPhone.
-The New York Times commented that "the failure to detect this longstanding problem earlier is astonishing."
+The New York Times commented that "the failure to detect this longstanding problem earlier is astonishing".

 Consumer Reports initially stated that the iPhone 4's signal issues are not "unique, and may not be serious" and it continued to mention that signal loss is a problem that is faced by the entire smartphone industry.
 It was such a problem that Apple made a formal apology onstage.
 The next day, the magazine altered their stance after encountering instances of dropped calls.
 The magazine rejected Apple's explanation after conducting tests in a controlled environment, and comparing the results against prior generations of iPhone.
 It sarcastically pointed out that using a piece of tape to cover the lower left antenna gap was one way to fix the problem, but recommended that consumers who "want an iPhone that works well without a masking-tape fix" purchase the iPhone 3GS instead.
 The magazine also tested the iPhone 4 while it was wearing a Bumper, a frame-like cover sold by Apple that prevents direct contact with the antenna, reporting that it did resolve the problem.
 CNN repeated Consumer Reports statement that a small amount of duct tape had proven an effective fix to the iPhone 4's dropped call issue.